KrizKodez/GPONamingStandardBestPractices/Best Practices.md

 | | Test | Mandatory ||
 | ChangeID | Production | Mandatory | ID of a Change-, ISMS- or any other ticket system.|
 | | Test | Optional ||

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(M3) Production GPOs that include security settings must have the Owner, ReviewPeriod and LastReviewDate tags to schedule a security review.

 :exclamation: If an attribute Tag is not used, the Tag should have the value **NA**.
 :exclamation: The attribute Tags ReviewPeriod and LastReviewDate must appear together.

+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(M3) Production GPOs that include security settings must have the Owner, ReviewPeriod and LastReviewDate Tags to schedule a security review.

 ### (T) Test-Rules
 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;(T1) Changing productive or creating new GPOs MUST follow a defined test procedure.